jajaperson/PKM/Vault/Zen/Generalized projection operator of a representation.md

 U(g) &= \sum_{\mu;j,k} \Gamma^{\mu}_{kj}(g)P^\mu_{jk}
 \end{align*}
 $$
-where the second line is allowed for finite groups since [[Every representation of a compact group is equivalent to a unitary representation]], and $d\mu$ is the normalized [[Haar measure]].
+where the second line is allowed for finite groups since [[Every finite complex representation of a compact group is equivalent to a unitary representation]], and $d\mu$ is the normalized [[Haar measure]].

 > [!missing] #to/complete
 > While the definition above is for all compact groups, I haven't fully formulated this yet.